Landeshauptmann: Austria

 In modern Austria, the title is used for the head of the executive of the nine Austrian states, equivalent to the position of a Ministerpräsident in German states.
 In English speaking countries, the title is usually translated as "governor," though as mentioned above the function corresponds more to that of minister-president or premier.

 The Landeshauptmann is elected by the Landtag (state parliament) of the respective state and sworn in by the President of Austria.
 In practice, the landeshauptmann is almost always the leader of the majority party in the Landtag, or the leader of the senior partner in the governing coalition.
-As representative of the federal government on state level, the landeshauptmannis also responsible for the enforcement of federal laws.
+As representative of the federal government on state level, the landeshauptmann is also responsible for the enforcement of federal laws.
+Unlike in the federal government, there is no distinction between the head of state and head of government and the landeshauptmann serves both roles.

 As Vienna is both a city and a state, its mayor is also the Landeshauptmann of the state, elected by the municipal and state assembly (Wiener Gemeinderat und Landtag).
 When Waltraud Klasnic (ÖVP) became governor of Styria in 1996, she preferred to be addressed as Frau Landeshauptmann, whereas Gabi Burgstaller (SPÖ), governor of Salzburg from 2004 to 2013, preferred Frau Landeshauptfrau.
 Since 1 July 1988, the Constitution of Austria allows for, but does not prescribe, office designations to be gender-specific.

 List of governors

 South Tyrol and Trentino

 According to the 1946 Gruber–De Gasperi Agreement and the Second Autonomy Statute of 1972, the chief executives of the provincial governments (Presidente della Provincia autonoma) of South Tyrol and Trentino are called Landeshauptleute in German.

 The head of government of South Tyrol is elected by the provincial Landtag legislature.
 The Landeshauptmann represents the province to the outside and in meetings of the regions with the Italian government.
 He is also entitled to attend the sessions of the Council of Ministers as far as South Tyrolean issues are discussed.
-His two deputies have to represent the Italian and German language group.
+Their two deputies have to represent the Italian and German language group.

 Despite the German terms Landeshauptmann and Landtag, South Tyrol and Trentino according to Italian conception are no federated states (Länder) but merely subnational administrative divisions (enti territoriali), though with considerable self-government responsibilities and legislative powers.